Analysis: Writing Style

 Mikhail Bakhtin wrote extensively about this aspect of Crime and Punishment.
 "Dialogic" is the opposite of "monologic."
 We all know that a dialogue is two or more people talking, while a monologue is just one person talking.
-You might have heard the phrase "internal monologue," used to refer to what happens in a book when we are inside a character's head, reading that characters inner thoughts.
+You might have heard the phrase "internal monologue," used to refer to what happens in a book when we are inside a character's head, reading that character's inner thoughts.
 In the case of Crime and Punishment, we more often find "inner dialogues" than "inner monologues."

-The narrator, on the other hand, seems to be speaking directly to the readers, sometimes giving us little tidbits of information that doesn't seem to be coming from any of the characters.
+The narrator, on the other hand, seems to be speaking directly to the readers, sometimes giving us little tidbits of information that don't seem to be coming from any of the characters.
 This mostly happens when politics and philosophy are topics of conversation.
 Here's an example from the section that is split between Andrey Semyonovitch Lebeziatnikov and Pyotr Petrovitch Luzhin:

 He, like everyone, had heard that there were, especially in Petersburg, progressives of some sort, nihilists and so on, and, like many people, he exaggerated and distorted the significance of those words to an absurd degree.
 (5.1.6)